Planting Climbing Roses: Quick Guide to Get You Started

 A wall of white climbing roses in bloom

 If climbing roses are planted correctly, they can thrive and give you a bounty of beautiful flowers for many years.
-Here’s a quick guide explaining how to plant climbing roses:
+Here’s a quick guide explaining how I plant climbing roses:

 1. Obtain a bare-root climbing rose stock to make planting as easy as possible.
 Garden centers or online sellers usually sell these during the winter.